 - Stage values are based on a vertical reference that is unique to each station.
 As a result, absolute values of stage are not comparable between stations, but relative changes in stage are. - Stage provides an estimation of water level at the station and can explain some of the changes that are occurring with other parameters (i.e. Specific Conductivity, DO, turbidity).
-Stage increases during precipitation events (Figure 7) due to increased runoff from the surrounding area. - Precipitation data was obtained from Environment Canada's St. John's Airport weather station and supplemented with data from 'The Weather Network' when EC data was unavailable. - During the deployment period, the stage ranged from 0.85m to 1.35m, with the maximum level being reached after a significant rainfall event of 57mm over 2 days (October 17th-18th).
+Stage increases during precipitation events (Figure 7) due to increased runoff from the surrounding area. - Precipitation data was obtained from Environment Canada's St. John's Airport weather station and supplemented with data from 'The Weather Network' when EC data was unavailable. - During the deployment period, the stage ranged from 0.85m to 1.24m.

-Figure 7: Daily average stage values (m) at Outer Cove Brook below Airport and daily total precipitation values (mm) from Environment Canada's St. John's Airport Station for the deployment period October 8, 2013 to November 6, 2013.
+Figure 7: Daily average stage values (m) at Outer Cove Brook below Airport and daily total precipitation values (mm) from Environment Canada's St. John's Airport Station for the deployment period November 6, 2013 to December 17, 2013.